The KJ. Group

 Government Inspections and Requests

 You must create a positive and cooperative environment for inspectors throughout the inspection process.
-You may not make false or misleading statements to any government official when complying with a request for access to Kainjoo’s premises or responding to an inquiry, subpoena, or other legal document.
+You may not make false or misleading statements to any government official when complying with a request for access to Kainjoo’s premises or responding to an inquiry, subpoena, or other legal documents.
 In some jurisdictions, false or misleading statements during an inspection can lead to individual penalties.

 Violation of this Code of Conduct